Q&A: Europe's new treaty to tighten budget rules

 Central to the treaty is the enforcement of the rule for a broadly balanced budget, which says countries should not spend more than they earn in tax and other revenue over the medium term.

+"The treaty has symbolic value for the Germans," said Daniel Gros of Brussels think tank, the Centre for European Policy Studies.
+"The other countries are going along with it because they hope it will allow Germany to do more for them."

+"A small group in Berlin believes it is necessary to give the European Court of Justice power.
+And it might give (German Chancellor Angela) Merkel the justification to help other countries more."

-The agreement is also expected to call on countries to enshrine the balanced budget rule in their national constitutions or law, although there is some leeway.
+The agreement is also expected to call on countries to transpose the balanced-budget rule into their national constitutions, although there is some leeway.

 Both measures are designed to make the policing of spendthrift states legally watertight, an attempt to prevent a repeat of the sovereign debt crisis of the past two years.